sedol1339/files/papers.md

 Mohamed, M., Liu, O. D., Tang, H., & Goldwater, S. (2024).
 Orthogonality and isotropy of speaker and phonetic information in self-supervised speech representations. arXiv, 2406.09200.
 Retrieved from https://arxiv.org/abs/2406.09200v1

-    - We study how such information is represented in self-supervised speech representations, beyond just assessing the linear separability of classes.
+    - We study how information is represented in self-supervised speech representations, beyond just assessing the linear separability of classes.
 We use a geometric approach, that is widely used for analyzing self-supervised models of text.
     - We develop a new measure for analyzing high-dimensional distributions, the Cumulative Residual Variance (CRV).
 Given datasets X and Y embedded in the same embedding space, the CRV of X w.r.t.
 Y (denoted as X\Y) measures the degree to which the principal components of Y are orthogonal to those of X. Meanwhile, X\X is a measure of the isotropy of X — the degree to which X effectively utilizes all dimensions of the embedding space, i.e., has uniform covariance.
     - Comparing to the previous work "Self-supervised Predictive Coding Models Encode Speaker and Phonetic Information in Orthogonal Subspaces", the CRV measure allows us to better quantify orthogonality.
     - On English LibriSpeech we show that, unlike randomly initialized models, all trained models have a high degree of orthogonality between the speaker and phonetic subspaces.
 For all 6 trained models, the accuracy of a phone classifier trained on the model representations is significantly correlated with the CRV between the two subspaces.